bitcoin/bitcoin/doc/tor.md

 	-seednode=X     SOCKS5.
 In Tor mode, such addresses can also be exchanged with other P2P nodes.

+	-onlynet=tor    Only connect to .onion nodes and drop IPv4/6 connections.

+An example how to start the client if the Tor proxy is running on local host on port 9050 and only allows .onion nodes to connect:

+	./darkcoind -onion=127.0.0.1:9050 -onlynet=tor -listen=0 -addnode=ssapp53tmftyjmjb.onion

 In a typical situation, this suffices to run behind a Tor proxy:

 	./darkcoind -proxy=127.0.0.1:9050